coffee2code/configure-smtp/readme.txt

 == Changelog ==

 = () =
+* Change: Update plugin framework to 045.
+(Too many changes to list.)
 * Change: Prevent execution of code if file is directly accessed.
 * Change: Re-license as GPLv2 or later (from X11).
 * New: Add 'License' and 'License URI' header tags to readme.txt and plugin file.